MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

  Example:   fsutil behavior set disableWriteAutoTiering C: 1

     ![fsutil behavior](./media/add-storage/fsutil-behavior-2019.png)

+    >[!NOTE]
+    > You can skip this step if more than 10% of SSD is available.
+This can be disabled later if there is a performance degradation in terms of backup speeds.

 Now, add the newly created volumes to DPM storage using the procedure detailed below.